awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Fast container provisioning with Microsoft’s ACI](https://thenewstack.io/lightning-fast-container-provisioning-with-microsofts-azure-container-instances/) - Post about the recent changes introduced to Microsoft's Azure Container Instances.
 - [Serverless adoption on par with containers](https://thenewstack.io/week-numbers-serverless-adoption-par-containers/) - Post about the adoption rate of serverless computing.
 - [Achieving serverless success with Dynamic Cloud and DevOps](https://newrelic.com/serverless-dynamic-cloud-survey) - New Relic's survey results on serverless architectures, Dynamic Cloud and DevOps.
+- [Migrating Node.js app to serverless](https://www.raymondcamden.com/2017/08/14/migrating-from-a-node-app-to-serverless) - How to migrate an existing Node.js app to a serverless architecture.
+- [Serverless autocomplete with OpenWhisk](https://medium.com/openwhisk/serverless-autocomplete-with-openwhisk-49b9fec1eaab) - How to write a serverless autocomplete service and deploy it to OpenWhisk.
+- [Create complex workflows with AWS Step Functions](https://agilevision.io/blog/serverless%20architecture/2017/02/12/easily-create-complex-workflows-with-aws-step-functions.html) - How to create complex workflows using AWS Step Functions and the Serverless Framework.

 ## Screencasts